-Included as a part of this prospectus supplement as Annex I are certain audited financial statements and unaudited financial information, including consolidated statements of activities and changes in net assets and consolidated statements of financial position of TERI as of and for the years ended June 30, 2004, June 30, 2005 and June 30, 2006, which have been audited, and as of and for the year ended June 30, 2007, which are unaudited.
+Included as a part of this prospectus supplement as Annex I are certain audited financial statements, including consolidated statements of activities and changes in net assets and consolidated statements of financial position, of TERI as of and for the years ended June 30, 2005, June 30, 2006 and June 30, 2007.

 Financial Information Summary.
-Set forth below is a summary of certain TERI financial information for the last four fiscal years ended June 30, 2007(1):
+Set forth below is a summary of certain TERI financial information for the last three fiscal years ended June 30, 2007(1):